nigamwadhwa100/Uncovering-customer-friction-in-banking-through-complaint-analytics/README.md

 ---

 ### Key Insights
-- The number of complaints across the years has risen significantly with time which forms the basis of the hypothesis that the usage of Baking products has grown over time.
+- The number of complaints across the years has risen significantly with time which forms the basis of the hypothesis that the usage of Banking products has grown over time.
 - 85% of Complaints are submitted through the web channel
 - Reporting services and debit collection account for >50% of the complaints across products
 - Virtual currency has the highest number of disputes per customer across product categories